TristynAlxander/set-up/README.md

 ## Install Uncommon Tools

+Note: It may be wise to load all the crystallography environments at once, but I'm not sure yet.

 - `if [ ! -d $STORE/opt ]; then mkdir $STORE/opt; fi`
 - Install PyMol: `sudo apt-get install pymol`